Alperendmr/Alperendmr/README.md

 I graduated with a degree in computer engineering from Beykoz University

-I'm interested in computer hardware systems and networks rather than software but that doesn't mean I dont interested in software at all. 😃
+I'm interested in computer hardware systems and networks

 I like learning as active different things about tech and IT System Administration(Network) 💻